bswaby/Touchpoint/README.md

 - 6/7/2025:
   - Feature 1: Ability to show specific Groups during check-in (e.g. Bus assignments, Cabin groups, Subgroups).
 Useful for quick communication.
   - Feature 2: Added an Outstanding Payment flag during check-in to clearly indicate unpaid balances.
+  - Feature 3: Added alphabet grouping options in the UI so it no longer needs to be a configuration change.

 3️⃣ Badge Limitation Note